 - getting in touch with one’s values

-All three of these modalities are empirically-based, which means they have been proven by scientific research to be effective!
+All four of these therapy modalities are empirically-based, which means they have been proven by scientific research to be effective!
 I tailor treatment to fit each client, depending on your needs and preferences.

 let’s get personal